 “From his eternal perspective, it’s tolerable to allow our temporary dreams to fall apart.
 But we seize more of God when he seizes us through our broken dreams. ” p.
 61

 2. Interrupted: An Adventure in Relearning the Essentials of Faith, by Jen Hatmaker.

-This book surprised me.
 Jen and I are not cut from the same personality cloth.
 Not one little bit.
 As she says in the book, “I have a tendency to select friends who are… firecrackers.
 Because my giant personality can cannibalize an introvert, most of my friends are loud and insensitive, just like me.”
 And there we have it.
 I’m pretty sure my friends wouldn’t use words like “firecracker” “loud” and “insensitive” to describe me.
-Her personality really shines through in her writing (like most authors who are also bloggers) and sometimes I’m rubbed the wrong way by that.
-Sometimes I want to call her up and say, “can you please drop the sarcasm and just be a little kinder?”
-But just because our personalities don’t mesh does not mean she doesn’t have valuable things to share.
+Her personality really shines through in her writing.
 I appreciated the struggle she expressed in her book.
 I could relate to the battle within and the search for how God really meant this Christian walk to be lived.
-My surprise came from how much I really liked this book and how it moved me.
-It made me think long and hard about how I do things and why I do them.
+I really liked this book and it moved me to think long and hard about how I do things and why I do them.
 Even though she scares me a little, I really do like Jen.

 3. Love Does, by Bob Goff.

 Where to start?
 This will likely go down as one of my all time favorite books.
 I actually still have a few chapters left but it’s already made an incredible impact on me.
 I don’t know what to say other than please read this.
 The stories are hilarious and inspiring.
 The way Bob lives his life, the way he loves, and the way he puts it all into action is just beautiful.
 A few of my favorite lines so far…